geosolutions-it/MapStore2/docs/user-guide/filtering-layers.md

 # Filtering Layers
 ******************

 When using vector layers it might be useful to work with a subset of features.
-About that, [MapStore](https://mapstore.geo-solutions.it/mapstore/#/) let you set up a **Layer Filter** that acts directly on a layer with WFS available and filter its content upfront.
+About that, [MapStore](https://mapstore.geo-solutions.it/mapstore/#/) let the user set up a **Layer Filter** that acts directly on a layer with WFS available and filter its content upfront.
 The map will immediately update when a filter is created and all other tools will take it into consideration when used.

 ## Filter types